Arizona Trail: Trail communities

 The “AZT Gateway” provides community information (i.e., lodging, staple stores, access information, urgent care, etc.).
-There are many scenic communities that have fun areas of interest along the Arizona Trail.
+There are many scenic communities that have areas of interest along the Arizona Trail.

 Mountain biking

 Mountain biking is allowed but segments are off-limits due to wilderness restrictions.
 Preferred biking routes have been developed to retain a trail experience consistent with National Scenic Trail values.

 Animals

-Some hikers enjoy the company of their canine companions when hiking the trail.
-However, the rough terrain, venomous snakes, sharp vegetation, hot ground during the summer, and lack of water in many trail segments can make the Arizona Trail unsuitable for most dogs, and in some sections, they are not allowed.
+The rough terrain, venomous snakes, sharp vegetation, hot ground during the summer, and lack of water in many trail segments can make the Arizona Trail unsuitable for most dogs, and in some sections, they are not allowed.
 Hikers wanting to bring their dogs should check with the Arizona Trail Association, which recommends that dog owners plan day trips in areas where dogs are allowed and when conditions (particularly heat and water) are suitable for them.

-Pack goats are sometimes used as companions on the trail, and can help lessen the pain of carrying a heavy backpack.
-They are allowed on some parts of the Arizona Trail, but prohibited on other segments due to the possibility of diseases from domestic goats spreading to sensitive bighorn sheep populations.
+Pack goats are sometimes used as companions on the trail.
+They are allowed on some parts of the Arizona Trail, but prohibited on other segments due to the possibility of diseases from domestic goats spreading to bighorn sheep populations.
 Pack goats are not allowed anywhere bighorn sheep live.
-Therefore, it's not possible to do a thru-hike with pack goats.
+It's not possible to do a thru-hike with pack goats.